JohnFunkCode/ProgrammingChurch/README.md

 # Programming Church
-This repo contains a bunch of lesson to a little band of engineers from other disciplines (including my nieces) learn software development and hardware control using Python and Raspberry Pi
+This repo contains a bunch of lesson for a little band of *'engineers from other disciplines'* (including my nieces) to learn software development and hardware device control using Python and Raspberry Pi

 ![Programming Church](https://github.com/JohnFunkCode/niece-python-lessons/blob/master/ProgrammingChurch.jpeg "Shane, Megan, Katie, David")